Makhosetive7/token_generator/README.md

 ### GET /api/tokens/

--This /api/tokens endpoint retrieves tokens that have been created in the last 30 days
+- This /api/tokens endpoint retrieves tokens that have been created in the last 30 days

 ### POST /api/tokens/generateToken

--this /api/tokens/generateToken endpoint generates a new tokens for registered users
+- This /api/tokens/generateToken endpoint generates a new tokens for registered users

 ```json
 {